AndyUGA/CryptpocurrencyWatchList/README.md

 ## Features
 - Utilize AngularJS $http service to retrieve data from CoinMarketCap API
 - Utilize AngularJS NgClass Directive to dynamically modify font color
+- Utilize AngularJS ngRepeat to instantiate a template for each cryptocurrency
-- Utilize Bootstrap's card component for the layout structure
+- Utilize Bootstrap's card component for the base layout structure to display each cryptocurrency
 - Utilize Bootstrap Grid System to design responsive website
 ---------------------------------------------------------------------------------------------------------------------------
 ## Live Preview